bryanarius/Brymon-Team-Builder/README.md

 ## Integration Tests

-PostgreSQL integration tests verify team ownership and database behavior, including:
+PostgreSQL integration tests verify data-access behavior against a real database, including:

 - Owners can access their own teams
-- Other users cannot access another user's team
-- Other users cannot delete another user's team
+- Other users cannot access or delete another user's team
 - Email verification tokens are generated, hashed, and expire correctly
 - Password reset tokens are generated, hashed, and expire correctly
 - Resetting a password clears the reset token and implicitly verifies the email
+- Account settings updates (username, password) persist and are scoped to the user
+- Team visibility toggling is owner-scoped; private teams are unreachable publicly
+- Team likes are idempotent and cascade on team or user deletion
+- Follow relationships are idempotent, reject self-follows, and cascade on user deletion
+- Dashboard feed queries order by likes / recency and stay scoped to public teams and followed trainers

 ## End-to-End Tests